 What is the process?

-Federal regulations allow an institution to use professional judgment on a case-by-case basis to determine if an unusual or extraordinary situation affected the student’s progression toward the successful completion of his or her program of study.
-The decision to permit appeals and the methods involved in reviewing appeals is at the discretion of the Financial Aid Office.
+Federal Regulations allow an institution to use professional judgment on a case-by-case basis to determine if an unusual or extraordinary situation affected the student’s progression toward the successful completion of his or her program of study.
+The decision to permit appeals and the methods involved in reviewing appeals is at the discretion of the North Idaho College (NIC) Financial Aid Office.

 - Illness or injury of the student or the student’s dependent (medical documentation required)